-The revaluation reserve represents the unrealized gain on the revaluation of the Group's land.
+The revaluation reserve represents the unrealised gain on the revaluation of the Group's land.
 When land is sold, the portion of the revaluation reserve that relates to that asset is transferred directly to retained earnings.
 Items of other comprehensive income included in the revaluation reserve will not be reclassified subsequently to profit or loss.

-17. Self-insurance Reserve
+18. Self-insurance Reserve

 Because of the difficulty experienced by the Group in obtaining adequate and reasonably priced commercial insurance coverage primarily on its Transmission and Distribution ("T&D") assets, the Board of Directors gave approval for the establishment of a Self-insurance Fund to provide coverage for its T&D assets in the first instance, in the event of natural disasters or similar catastrophic events.
 From 2008, the Group therefore ceased commercial insurance cover of its T&D assets and undertook on an annual basis, to provide for insurance cover and to place amounts into the fund which will be independently managed under the terms of a registered Trust Deed.
+In 2022, the Group was able to supplement the self-insurance reserve with parametric insurance on its T&D assets.

-Notes to the Consolidated Financial Statements For the Year Ended December 31, 2021 (Expressed in thousands of Eastern Caribbean Dollars)
+Notes to the Consolidated Financial Statements For the Year Ended December 31, 2022 (Expressed in thousands of Eastern Caribbean Dollars)

-17. Self-insurance Reserve (Cont'd)
+18. Self-insurance Reserve (Cont'd)